In C#, the copy constructor allows us to create a new instance of an object with the same values as an existing object.

 {

-// This will invoke copy constructor
+// This will invoke the copy constructor

 // Creating another User object by copying user1